michaelarnesonint/ApacheSIS_GIGS_Validation/README.md

 3100 - User-Defined Geodetic Parameter Library - 100%

 3200 - User-Defined Geodetic Data Objects - All tests exception 3205 have been implemented.
-Some tests can't be implemented because GeoAPI doesn't support creation of custom early bound datum
+Some tests can't be implemented because GeoAPI doesn't support creation of custom early bound datum.

 5100 - Data Operations (Conversions)
 - in progress, need clarification on gigs criteria